 - Get out the craft box!
 Paint, color, cut, and glue things together.
 If you are low on supplies get creative, use some cardboard from packaged food.
 My boys had fun painting some cardboard and making it into a castle.
 Now is the time to get really creative.

 - Make a silly video and edit in iMovie.
 Imovie is very easy to use and you can add some music to the background.
 Then the kids can share it with friends and family to stay in touch.

 - Make a sock puppet.
 Get creative with some old socks.
 Most homes have some mismatched socks laying around.
 Cut a hole in a cereal box and now you can have a puppet show.

 - Learn to draw!
-There are a lot of learn to draw tutorials on YouTube.
-These simple tutorials have taught my 6 year old how to draw Spiderman in a 20 minute lesson.
+There is a lot of learning to draw tutorials on YouTube.
+These simple tutorials have taught my 6-year-old how to draw Spiderman in a 20-minute lesson.
 Here is a great tutorial on how to draw a unicorn.